guardzcom/slack-channel-cleanup/README.md

 ```

 The spreadsheet has the following columns:

+Required columns:
 - channel_id: Slack's internal channel ID
 - name: Channel name
+- action: What action to take (keep, archive, rename)
+- target_value: Target for rename or archive redirect

+Optional columns:
 - is_private: Whether the channel is private
+- is_shared: Whether the channel is shared via Slack Connect
 - member_count: Number of members
 - created_date: When the channel was created
 - last_activity: Date of the most recent message (YYYY-MM-DD)
-- action: What action to take (keep, archive, rename)
-- target_value: Target for rename or archive redirect
 - notes: Optional notes about the change

 To make changes: